 Boyarka currently has about 600 people.
 It used to be larger, but since the Soviet era, the area has fallen on hard times.
 Unemployment hovers near 50%, and the only way people survive is by relying on small government stipends supplemented by the food they raise on their own farms.

 Many of the older, unemployed men in the village are troubled by alcoholism, which has a rippling effect on the children as well, who see their future as bleak.

-With no prospects for improvement, people have stopped taking care of their environment, even though they live in beautiful area.
+With no prospects for improvement, people have stopped taking care of their environment, even though they live in a beautiful area.

 Littering in the community compounds this problem.
-There is no trash collection system, so people regularly just drop trash on the side of the road, or throw it into already started trash piles.
+There is no trash collection system, so people regularly just drop trash on the side of the road, or throw it into already-started trash piles.

 Waste of all type is scattered throughout the community, presenting a health hazard because of the pollution of the air and the contamination of the water.